 Tip #4: Allow them to “experience” survival

-No, I’m not talking about leaving them bare-naked in a forest to see if they can survive.
+No, I’m not talking about leaving them defenseless in a forest to see if they can make it.
 Take them camping, let them feel the pleasure of lighting a fire without a match.
 Give them your hunting knife and let them feel it in their hands.

 Take them with you camping and tell them that the stuff they learn is only known by a handful of people.
 Let them know that most people will never survive a night in the wilderness without these skills.